Skip to content

 Ready to apply?

-We developed the course in conjunction with local and regional stakeholders who want to develop routes into early intervention work with children, young people and families.
+This course has been developed in collaboration with local and regional stakeholders who want to develop routes into early intervention work with children, young people and families.

 Become a professional practitioner